RxDave/ReactiveProgramming/Spec.md

 1. When a message is received:
    1. If the user's status is not "busy" and the message matches the user's current filter criteria (if any):
       1. Append the message to the message list.
-         1. Include the date and/or time based on the user's current settings.
+         1. Include the date and/or time based on the user's current preferences.
          1. Render the message in the font, size and color received with the message.
 If none received, use defaults.
       1. If the option to play a sound is enabled, and the chat window is not currently in focus:
          1. Play the user's configured sound.